Destinations Greece Athens

 70-min cab · The sunset temple · Not strictly Saronic

 Not an island and not strictly Saronic — but the cliff-edge Temple of Poseidon on the southern tip of Attica is the canonical Athens day trip nobody regrets.
-70 km / 75 minutes by cab from central Athens (or KTEL bus from Mavromateon Square for €7); 16 of the original 34 marble columns still standing on the cliff edge above the Aegean.
+70 km / 75 minutes by cab from central Athens (or KTEL bus from Mavromateon Square for €7); 15 of the original 34 marble columns still standing on the cliff edge above the Aegean.
 Lord Byron carved his name on a pillar in 1810.
 Time it for sunset; the light goes amber and the temple's white marble does what it was designed to do.
-Pair with dinner at Akrotiri or Matsuhisa at the Astir on the way back.
+Pair with dinner at Matsuhisa at the Astir on the way back.

 70-min cabSunset arrivalByron's carving on pillar